 We are looking for attorneys who are committed to helping community organizations, communities of color and/or low-income communities and who want to volunteer with Communities Rise to provide assistance to nonprofits and learn the nuts and bolts of nonprofit law.

-The Nonprofit Advocates program consists of a cohort of 10-12 attorneys to counsel and perform the legal tasks of creating and maintaining a nonprofit.
+The Nonprofits Advocates Program is a mentorship program that trains attorneys to help community organizations become 501(c)(3) tax-exempt nonprofit organizations and to help existing nonprofit organizations stay in compliance.
+The program consists of a cohort of 10-12 attorneys to counsel and perform the legal tasks of creating and maintaining a nonprofit.
+Attorneys will gain hands-on experience assisting Communities Rise clients with incorporation and obtaining their 501(c)(3) tax-exemption.

 Communities Rise’s clients need help with: